Best WordPress hosting of 2023: top 9 options to choose from

 To put it briefly, DreamHost has all the resources for easy, smooth, and secure WordPress website development.
 It’s a great and reliable hosting option your first website.

-DreamHost has affordable plans starting at $2.59/mo.
+DreamHost has affordable plans starting at $2.59/month.
 The best part is, it’s affordable with both long-term subscriptions and yearly or even monthly plans.

 Dreamhost only offers 2 WordPress shared hosting plans: Starter ($2.59/month) and Unlimited ($3.95/month).
 Both of them are very affordable and include a free domain, SSL, domain privacy, and automatic backups.
 More so, the prices are very reasonable for monthly WordPress hosting too.

-- Starter ($2.59/mo) has a 1-hosted-website limit and 50GB of SSD storage.
+- Starter ($2.59/month) has a 1-hosted-website limit and 50GB of SSD storage.
 With this entry-level plan, email accounts must be purchased – $1.67/mo exta cost per email account.